jcollot2/ESILV_TD_Linux_Git_Python/README.md

 # TD-Linux-Git-and-Python
 Dernier TD de Linux, Git Python

-## Exo1
+## Exo1 :  Working Directory
-This exercice is to set up the virtual environnemnt and result in hinding the .gitignore file
+This exercice is to set up the virtual environnemnt and result in hinding the .gitignore file (see pdf file)

-## Exo2
+## Exo2 :  Python Script

-## Exo3
-This exercice is made to make us practice with python modules
+This exercice makes us practice our Python scripts with API data

+## Exo3 : Python Module
+This one is pretty similar to exercice 2

+## Exo4 :  Python Program
-This exercice is to work with Python programs
+This exercice helps us practice to create and run Python programs.
+I reused exo2.py and exo3.py